container-storage-interface/spec/spec.md

 When `freeze` is performed, the container is paused and the application is also paused.
 When `thaw` is performed, the container and the application start running again.
 During the snapshot processing phase, since the snapshot is already cut, a `thaw` operation can be performed so application can start running without waiting for the process to complete.
-The `is_ready_to_use` parameter of the snapshot will become `true` after the process is complete.
+The `ready_to_use` parameter of the snapshot will become `true` after the process is complete.

-For cloud providers and storage systems that don't have the process, the `is_ready_to_use` parameter SHOULD be `true` after the snapshot is cut.
+For SPs that do not do additional processing after cut, the `ready_to_use` parameter SHOULD be `true` after the snapshot is cut.
-`thaw` can be done when the `is_ready_to_use` parameter is `true` in this case.
+`thaw` can be done when the `ready_to_use` parameter is `true` in this case.

-The `is_ready_to_use` parameter provides guidance to the CO on when it can "thaw" the application in the process of snapshotting.
+The `ready_to_use` parameter provides guidance to the CO on when it can "thaw" the application in the process of snapshotting.
-If the cloud provider or storage system needs to process the snapshot after the snapshot is cut, the `is_ready_to_use` parameter returned by CreateSnapshot SHALL be `false`.
+If the cloud provider or storage system needs to process the snapshot after the snapshot is cut, the `ready_to_use` parameter returned by CreateSnapshot SHALL be `false`.
-CO MAY continue to call CreateSnapshot while waiting for the process to complete until `is_ready_to_use` becomes `true`.
+CO MAY continue to call CreateSnapshot while waiting for the process to complete until `ready_to_use` becomes `true`.
 Note that CreateSnapshot no longer blocks after the snapshot is cut.

 A gRPC error code SHALL be returned if an error occurs during any stage of the snapshotting process.